YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 # References

-- Mainly for Exploratory Data Analysis (as seen in the section): OpenAI.
+- Mainly for Exploratory Data Analysis (as seen in the table of contents): OpenAI.
 (2024).
 ChatGPT (October 2024 version) [Large language model]. https://chat.openai.com/chat
 - Timeline Assistance: w3schools. (n.d.).
 How TO - Timeline.
 How To Create a Timeline. https://www.w3schools.com/howto/howto_css_timeline.asp